 Men's Mental Health and Suicide Prevention

 In the world, a man commits suicide every minute.
 It's a fact, men commit suicide three to four times more than women.
-Why ?
+For what ?
 Blame it on the definition of masculinity in our society.
-Still in 2022/2023, masculine stereotypes die hard and society still expects man to be strong, flawless, invincible… Nothing makes him cry in this toxic definition of masculinity.
+In 2023, male stereotypes still die hard; society still expects a man to be strong, flawless, invincible… Nothing makes him cry in this toxic definition of masculinity.
 And yet, the man is a human like the others, he feels various emotions, except that he still feels too ashamed to show his vulnerability, despite the efforts that begin to emerge.

 Suicide prevention in men is one of the strong reasons why Movember was created.
 The goal is to open the dialogue on the emotions of men, to shoulder and support the Mo'bros in their accomplishment by unearthing and cherishing their vulnerability.

 Prevention of testicular cancer

 Testicular cancer particularly affects young men.
 Besides, he is the most common cancer among 15-35 year olds in France.
 Fortunately, it is one of the cancers with the best prognosis: 98% of cases recover, regardless of the stage of the disease.